Paqmind/react-ultimate/README.md

 no backend, no validation, no users, etc. We want to approach this differently – provide application which is closer to production (not saying enterprise) level.

+### Absolute imports

+One of the most annoying NodeJS limitation is the absence of absolute imports.
+By "absolute" we mean imports relative to the project root or some top-level folder.

+Your imports look like `import "foo"` for libraries but turn into `import "../../../../foo";` mess for app code.
+It's a well known problem because such statements are very hard to read and support.
+They tend to break every time you move files between folder.

+Fortunately absolute imports can be emulated with some amount of twist.
+The requirement here is to keep IDE navigation and autocompletion features working.
+Script **bin/install** add symlinks for every project entry point like `frontend` or `backend` in **node_modules**.
+Browserify require to keep `package.json` for every such entrypoint but Webpack is free of this limitation.

+This project is 100% relative-imports free.

 ### Flux vs Baobab

 We don't use Flux.
 Check [this](https://github.com/acdlite/flummox/issues/63) and [this](http://christianalfoni.github.io/javascript/2015/02/06/plant-a-baobab-tree-in-your-flux-application.html) for a shallow answer to *why*.

-### Relative imports

-One of the NodeJS biggest fails – the absence of relative imports.
-Fortunately they can be emulated with some amount of twist.
-The requirement here is to keep IDE navigation and autocompletion features working.
-Script **bin/linkfolders** symlinks application entry points in **node_modules**.
-Every such point must contain distinct **package.json** to be compatible with Browserify expectations.
-But now you may replace all those ugly, unreadable, unsupportable relative imports with brand shiny absolute.

 ### Immutable